rogerhyam/herbal/md/documentation.md

 if they were telling us when the HTML page, the RDF data or the specimen was created.
 We need to be able to clearly differentiate between these things and hence the 303 redirect is required for level 2 conformance.

+(For PURL compatibility reasons 302 and 307 requests are also followed although the meaning of these requests is different.)

 ### Level 3